Corporate Communications: Motivate Employees With Digital Signage

 Before launching a new digital signage screen network, make sure you follow some simple rules:

-- Content needs to be updated constantly.
 Screens that always show the same content become stale and people stop paying attention.
 Your screen network soon becomes nothing more than expensive “digital wallpaper”.
 This is why you should incorporate external data sources into your digital signage content programming.
-Use corporate data, HR news, suitable public news feeds, social media, weather and other content sources that don’t require manual updates.
+Use corporate data, HR news, suitable public news feeds, social media, weather, and other content sources that don’t require manual updates.
 People need a good reason to look at the screens so this is critical to the success of your project.

-- Respect intellectual property.
 Do not publish content for which you don’t have permission.
-There are plenty of open source content available and if you don’t have enough internally generated content, consider commercial content sources like Screenfeed, Seenspire or BlueFox.
+There is plenty of open-source content available and if you don’t have enough internally generated content, consider commercial content sources like ScreenFeed, Seenspire, or Data Call.

-- Use common design rules.
 Consider the location of your digital signage screens.
 Are they mounted up high or on a wall?
-How close will viewers be and can they read the text on screen?
+How close will viewers be and can they read the text on the screen?
 Don’t cram an entire page of text into each screen.
 Use large fonts and rotate the text.
 Use contrasting colors to improve legibility.
-Set the duration of your content according to the quantity of information shown on screen.
+Set the duration of your content according to the quantity of information shown on the screen.
 A simple static image with minimal text can be set to 7 seconds while a paragraph may require 20 seconds or more.